opil/documentation/docs/admin/HMI/opil_server_hmi_install.md

 **3. Open http://hostnameorIP with your web browser**

-    - use public IP address when client web browser is running in different physical machine than HMI
+    - use remote IP address when client web browser is running in different physical machine than HMI (not localhost/127.0.0.1)
     - login using admin/admin